 Once you get your COE, you’ll be able to apply for your visa.
 Probably the two most common visas that people get are student and work visas.
 For either, you’ll have to prove you were accepted into a school or that you received an offer of employment.

 While there is only one kind of student visa, there are multiple levels of work visas within Japan.
-Some allow a few months of residency, while others a few years, and your type of work will affect what kind of visa you get.
+Some allow a few months of residency, while others allow a few years, and your type of work will affect what kind of visa you get.
 You can see the different types on the Immigration Bureau’s official website.

-For your visa application you’ll have to prepare the required documents such as your COE, passport, and proof of purpose.
+For your visa application, you’ll have to prepare the required documents such as your COE, passport, and proof of purpose.
 After gathering all that, you’ll go to the embassy, and they’ll have it done in about a week.
 Read up on the details on the Ministry of Foreign Affairs official website here.

 Once you have your visa, you’ll receive a residence card (zaikryū card, 在留カード) upon entering Japan.
-This will serve as your ID in Japan, and looks similar to a driver’s license.
+This will serve as your ID in Japan, which looks similar to a driver’s license.
 It’s necessary for all the mundane tasks you’ll have to do, such as opening a bank account or getting a Japanese phone number.
 Your residence card is basically proof that you’re in Japan legally, and foreign residents are required to have it with them at all times.

 Working Holiday